23 Best Restaurants in Hell’s Kitchen, NYC in 2025

 1. Danji

 If you love Korean food, Danji is the best restaurant in Hell’s Kitchen for you.
-They specialize in elevated classic Korean cuisine with some unconventional options, like small-plate tapas.
-From tried-and-true dishes like bibimbap to creative Korean-inspired sliders, everything on the menu is a hit, and everyone can find a meal they’ll love.
+It specializes in elevated classic Korean cuisine with some unconventional options, such as tapas-style small plates.
+From tried-and-true dishes like bibimbap to the best dumplings in NYC, everything on the menu is a hit, and everyone can find a meal they’ll love.

 The Vibe

 Danji’s small space makes it feel cozy and casual, but the food elevates the entire experience.
-If you want the perfect spot for a date night in NYC, this is the place to go.
+If you want the perfect spot for a date night in NYC, we believe this is one of the best places to go.

 What to Order